Trump refused permission to build wall at Irish golf course

-A golf course and hotel owned by President Donald Trump has been refused planning permission to build a sea wall designed to protect the fairways from coastal erosion by authorities in Ireland.
+LONDON — A golf course and hotel owned by President Donald Trump has been refused planning permit to build a sea wall designed to protect the fairways from coastal erosion by authorities in Ireland.

-Bord Pleanala, the country's planning appeals board, said in a decision published Wednesday that it was not satisfied that he proposed development at Doonbeg in the western county of Clare, would not adversely affect the sand dune habitat at the site, effectively ending the chances of it being built.
+Bord Pleanala, the country's planning appeals board, said in a decision published Wednesday that it was not satisfied that the proposed development at Doonbeg in the western county of Clare would not adversely affect the sand dune habitat at the site, effectively ending the chances of it being built.

-The move was welcomed by the Friends of the Irish Environment campaign group, which had challenged to proposal to build two barriers around 625 meters and 250 meters in length, above the water line at either end of the beach near the course.
+The move was welcomed by the Friends of the Irish Environment campaign group, which had challenged to proposal to build two barriers around 625 meters (2,050 feet) and 250 meters (820 feet) in length, above the water line at either end of the beach near the course.

 Calling it a "momentous victory," a spokesman for the group, Tony Lowes, told NBC News that the decision would protect local ecosystems that had been in place for thousands of years.

-He added: “What was most rewarding was that the Appeals Board followed the scientific advice and set a precedent that will help to protect the long term natural evolution of all of Ireland's remaining great sand dune systems against even the most powerful development interests.
+“What was most rewarding was that the Appeals Board followed the scientific advice and set a precedent that will help to protect the long term natural evolution of all of Ireland's remaining great sand dune systems against even the most powerful development interests," he added.

-Trump International Golf Links Ireland Enterprises Limited, which is owned by Trump's family had initially planned to build a a 1.75 mile armourstone wall up to 20 meters wide and 5 meters above the waterline to protect the course from rising sea levels and storm damage at Doonberg in the western county of Clare.
+Trump International Golf Links Ireland Enterprises Limited, which is owned by Trump's family had initially planned to build a a 1.75 mile armourstone wall up to 20 meters (65 feet) wide and 5 meters (16 feet) above the waterline to protect the course from rising sea levels and storm damage at Doonberg in the western county of Clare.

-But after a campaign by environmental groups including Friends of the Irish Environment, the club’s management revised its plans in December 2016 after a campaign by environmental groups and locals and it submitted a request for two less visible barriers around 625 meters and 250 meters in length, above the water line at either end of the beach.
+But after a campaign by environmental groups including Friends of the Irish Environment, the club’s management revised its plans in December 2016.

 Permission was granted by the local county council for the revised plans in October 2017, but that has now been overturned by the planning appeals board.